 Speaking of that duty, combat is challenging but not vexingly so.
 Battles with the game’s chief enemies, wolves corrupted by the Nightmare, require patience and careful pacing.
 The player can only survive two consecutive attacks, they often face multiple wolves, and their sword is only effective in those circles of moonlight.
-Though death is common and impermanent for the player, it is permanent for the wolves, an element that Nick and Ian considered carefully.
+Though death is common and impermanent for the player, it is permanent for the wolves, an element that Cameron and Robb considered carefully.
 They wanted to give the game world a sense of persistence, they say, but also to keep players from getting fed up.

 “That’s going to be a ragequit for most players!”
-Nick jokes, reflecting on the possibility of having to ceaselessly retry the game’s tougher fights.
+Cameron jokes, reflecting on the possibility of having to ceaselessly retry the game’s tougher fights.
 Robb notes that one of the most difficult parts of properly balancing the wolves was the fact that making the game also made them extremely good at it.

-“That was really hard for balancing the game,” he says.
+“That was really hard for balancing the game,” she says.
 “We were so good at it, and there were bugs that would only happen if you weren’t really good at the game, which means we never saw them.”